wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 The vCita CRM & Leads plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.<BR>

 = vCita CRM & Leads main functionalities: =
-* **Lead Capturing & Management** -  vCita CRM & Leads makes your website work for you.
+* **Lead Capturing & Management CRM** -  vCita CRM & Leads makes your website work for you.
 It encourages visitors to connect and can double the number of new sales opportunities you get through your site.
 Every contact submitted on your WordPress site is captured by the vCita CRM, and is available immediately in one simple dashboard to quickly qualify and follow-up.
 * **Client Management** - The CRM lets you easily organize, search and edit client information and social data, mark for follow-up, request payment or scheduler appointments.
 * **Client Portal** - A secure 24/7 client portal offering account updates, payment status, document requests and messages.
 Clients can communicate at their convenience and even set additional appointments, make payments and upload documents.
 * **Online Calendar** - Manage your business calendar, invite leads and clients for meetings and offer them to schedule appointments right on your site -  based on your up to date availability.